Cos d'Estournel's photo library has kindly provided this beautiful picture.

 Cos d'Estournel 1952 97p

-Tasted in November 2017.
+It was tasted in November 2017.
 Danish bottling by Kjær & Sommerfeldt.
-Served blind in pair with Montrose 1952.
+It was served blind in pair with Montrose 1952.
 I guessed this wine to be from 1953 and Saint-Estephe.
 From the start, I was seduced by the catchy aroma of raspberry drops on the nose.
-An incredibly delicious wine with a lot of fresh raspberry fruit on the palate and sweetness.
-Great in everything.
+It is an incredibly delicious wine with plenty of fresh raspberries and fruit sweetness on the palate.
+It's excellent in everything.
 Many years are left in this wine.
 It's a stunning effort here.

 Another bottle was tasted in June 2022.
 Bordeaux bottling.
 I strongly suspect that the 1950s in our vertical came from the same cellar.
 Why?
 Because this particular vintage tasted similarly past its peak and tasted quite old compared with 1955 and 1953.
 86p